 “Look how graceful you are!
 What an elegant lady!”

-My face grew warm, and I sprung to my feet.
+My face grew warm, and I sprang to my feet.
 I kicked and punched over and over, moving as quickly as I could.
 I moved forward, trying to approach Mercy from different angles, but she easily pivoted to counter my every move.
 Finally, I threw a feint with my right arm and followed with my left, and when she stepped aside to counter my fist, I kicked.
 She caught my leg easily, but my large toe just touched her stomach.

 “Well done- that took less time than I thought,” Mercy said.
 “Maybe next time I will feel it.”